Unlocking the Power of Sleep and Dreams

 2. Sleep deprivation is very dangerous

-The book showcase latest research which makes it clear that sleep deprivation (lack of sleep) will cause your heartbeat to accelerate, increases your blood pressure and degrades the health of your coronary arteries.
+The book showcases the latest research which makes it clear that sleep deprivation (lack of sleep) will cause your heartbeat to accelerate, increases your blood pressure and degrades the health of your coronary arteries.

 Walker details how lack of sleep will compromise our immune system, especially causing the loss of vital cancer-fighting “natural killer cells’.
 Even minimal amounts of sleep deprivation wreak havoc with your ability to focus and concentrate.

-Walker also touch on the role of sleep deprivation in enhancing every psychiatric malady including the likes of depression, anxiety and bipolar disorder.
+Walker also touches on the role of sleep deprivation in enhancing every psychiatric malady including the likes of depression, anxiety, and bipolar disorder.

 3. The circadian rhythm gives your brain the signals

-Our body has 2 processes for telling us when to sleep.
+Our body has two processes for telling us when to sleep.

 - Our internal clock, the circadian rhythm, which tells the brain whether it’s day or night.

 - Walker identifies the 2nd mechanism as “sleep pressure”.
 It involves a hormone called adenosine, which is build up in our brain throughout the day.
-Therefore, when it reaches a certain level, it makes us drowsy and want to sleep, or induce sleepiness.
+Therefore, when it reaches a certain level, it makes us drowsy and wants to sleep or induce sleepiness.